Middle School Grading Practices & Beliefs

 Overall Course Progress

 Each quarter you will receive a progress report which includes the current level of performance demonstrated by your student.
-There will not be an overall letter grade (A, B, C, D, F) for each course, but the teacher will indicate if the student is making Appropriate Growth (AG) or Insufficient Growth (IG) based on the course pace and student
+There will not be an overall letter grade (A, B, C, D, F).
+The report will show their performance against an expected level of score and whether the student is "On Pace."

 Report Card Blank Scores